The dynamical origin of the graviton mass in the non-linear theory of massive gravity: Symmetry breaking pattern and the dynamical origin of the graviton mass

 where $\pounds_{EH}$ is the Einstein-Hilbert Lagrangian, $F(v, \alpha)$ is a function of the vacuum parameter defined in eq. (\ref{eq:acalanojo234mamamia}).
-This term represents the shift of the physical vacuum relative to the false vacuum and it is the responsible for the appearance of the massive term.
+This term represents the expansion around the false vacuum and it is the responsible for the appearance of the massive term.
 The $\Gamma$ matrices correspond to the portion of the Christoffel connection which depends explicitly on the St\"uckelberg functions at the perturbative level.
 Here we can see that the graviton mass comes dynamically from the gauge fields $\Gamma$.
-For a vanishing spatial dependence of $T_0(r,t)$, this term vanishes.
-This term then will appear for observers defining the time arbitrarily with respect to $T_0(r,t)$.
+For a vanishing spatial dependence of $T_0(r,t)$, this term vanishes in a free-falling frame.
+This term will only appear for observers defining the time arbitrarily with respect to $T_0(r,t)$ (connected to the case $\beta=\alpha^2$).
 The observers defining frame of references in agreement with $T_0(r,t)$, will not be able to detect the dynamical massive term neither.
-This situation is analogous to an spontaneous magnetization below certain temperature in the ferromagnetic phenomena.
+This situation is analogous to an spontaneous magnetization below certain temperature in the ferromagnetism phenomena.
 Note that in addition, the spatial variation of $T_0(r,t)$ is the responsible for the appearance of the function depending on $v$. $V(g,\phi)=\sqrt{-g}U(g,\phi)$ is the potential expanded up to second order in perturbations and it might contain some mix terms that can be absorbed after some trivial transformations.
-For concluding this section, we can remark two scenarios.
-The first one, imagine an observer traveling from infinity scales $r\to\infty$ and approaching eventually to the source located at $r=2GM$ approximately.
-This observer will describe a degenerate vacuum if he is located at scales larger that $r_V$ (the Vainshtein radius).
-At the Vainshtein radius, there will be a phase transition and finally, below the Vainshtein radius, the vacuum is not degenerate anymore and the preferred time-direction disappears.
-This scenario corresponds to the standard Vainshtein mechanism and it is expressed in the equations (\ref{eq:thisoneman}).
-An equivalent scenario, is to have an observer located at scales where $T_0'(r,t)$ does not vanish and then compare the results with respect to observers defining the time in agreement with $T_0(r,t)$, whose define a vanishing value for $T_0'(r,t)$.
-This is the case explored in this manuscript and it corresponds to the Vainshtein mechanism in time-domains and it is the key ingredient for obtaining the Higgs mechanism at the graviton level.
-In this manuscript this analysis was performed for free-falling observers.